brlin-tw/gitlab2github-push-mirror-utils/README.md

 The personal access token with access to the GitHub namespace.
 This is used to:

 * Mitigate GitHub rate limiting.
-* Authenticate the user during the push mirroring process.
+* Authenticate the user during the GitLab push mirroring process.

 *REQUIRED.*